In recent years, the world of live streaming video has undergone a massive transformation.

-JW Live is a great streaming option for users with a large budget and/or a large business enterprise.
+In summary, JW Live is a great option for users with a large budget and/or a large business enterprise.
 However, the platform has a number of downsides.

 First, there are a number of features missing from JW Live.
 For example, referrer restrictions are not configurable for specific video players or content.
 Geo-blocking is only available at the Enterprise level.
 This limits flexibility regarding rights management.

 Users should also note that JW Live is designed for “event-based live streams,” according to the service website.
 According to their documentation, JW Live does not support “24/7 broadcasts, real-time video chat applications, or other use cases.”